nemethmik/experimentingwithflutter/README.md

 The first project in this series is **provider_counter**, which is actually a copy from [flutter/samples/provider_counter](https://github.com/flutter/samples/blob/master/provider_counter/lib/main.dart).
 I simply created a new project with the command `Flutter: New Project` in VSC.

+The other project was **b1tensorbloc** based on one of the brilliant youtube videos from Tensor Programming.
+I used here B1 SL, however to make the experiment relevant.

 ## [Flutter Architecture Samples](https://github.com/brianegan/flutter_architecture_samples)
 The most important Flutter saple set is Brian Egan's sample set especially the [Vanilla](https://github.com/brianegan/flutter_architecture_samples/tree/master/example/vanilla) is brilliant.